SadraZg/8Queens_EvolutionaryAlgorithm/README.md

 # 8 QUEENS

-This is an assignment for one of my university courses <Computational Intelligence>.
+This is an assignment for one of my university courses "Computational Intelligence".

 Implemented with Analytical and Backtracking algorithms and also my own implementation of Genetic algorithm